Wild Edible Plants

 Class takes place on our 40-acre property outside of Duvall, WA.
 It will go from 9-4pm Saturday and Sunday.
 No food provided.
 Participants will need to bring a lunch, snacks, and water for each day.

-Meet Your Instructors
+Meet Your Instructor

 Rachael Witt

 Rachael is a community herbalist, gardener, educator, and land steward.
 She is passionate about the traditional ways in which people have connected with plants.
-She incorporates ancestral skills and ancient technology into her plant-based practice.
+She incorporates ancestral skills and ancient technology into her herbal practice.
 She has a degree in Ecology and Evolution Biology with an emphasis in Plant Ecology.
 Prior to living in the PNW she studied ethnobotany, horticulture and ecology in Ghana, Puerto Rico, Colombia and various places throughout the U.S. Rachael has accumulated her botanical experiences abroad into a niche practice of teaching people how to connect with place and their well-being through gardening, harvesting and producing food and medicine.

 Wilderness Awareness School